kefranabg/bento-starter-docs/docs/setup/README.md

 ![CircleCI workflow](/assets/img/ci-workflow.jpg)

-**For this step, it is asumed that you already have a github repository for your bento-starter project.**
+⚠️ **For this step, we assume that you already have a github repository that hosts your bento-starter project with your source code pushed on the master branch** ⚠️

 Steps :

 - Go to [https://circleci.com](https://circleci.com)
 - Login with your github account
 - Authorize CircleCI to look into your github projects
-- Add a new project
-- Select your github repository you are using to host bento-starter project
+- Go to `Side menu → Add projects` and click the `Set Up Project` button corresponding to your **bento-starter** project
 - Choose `Linux` for operating system and `Node` for the language
 - You can directly start your first CircleCI build by clicking `Start building` button.
+- Go to `Side menu → Jobs` and you should see your first CircleCI job running
+- Now wait for all the jobs to finish

-Now your build will fail and this is normal :sweat_smile: It's because of the deployment step (`npm run firebase:deploy:ci`).
+Your last build (`deploy`) will fail and this is normal :sweat_smile: It's because of the deployment step (`npm run firebase:deploy:ci`).
 We need to authorize circle ci to deploy on our firebase hosting project.
 For this we just need to add a firebase token to circle ci :

 - Back to a terminal run the following command :